HaskellCNOrg/snap-web/README.md

 - [ ] pagination
 - [ ] Styles
 - [ ] mail integration via email-postmark (active, reset, etc..)
+- [ ] redirect with 303 rather than 302

 - [ ] Category is predifined.
 - [ ] sub folders for tpl?
 - [ ] JS markdown parse is diff with pandoc.
 - [ ] Page shortcuts.
 JIRA!

+- [ ] whether POST action successfully or not, it is likely to finish it with a redirection, which means TWO requests to user, isn't it overload??

 ### Makefile